108 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 106 Beacon to the east and 110 Beacon to the west.

 During the 1907-1908 and 1908-1909 winter seasons, the Beals were living elsewhere and 108 Beacon was the home of Mrs. Rose (Lee) Gray, the widow of attorney Reginald Gray.
 She previously had lived at 392 Beacon.
 By the 1909-1910 season, she had moved to 22 Marlborough and the Beals were once again living at 108 Beacon.

-In the fall of 1909, Boylston Beal purchased The Ledges in Manchester, Massachusetts, from the estate of Mortimer B. Mason and had the house remodeled by Arthur Little.
-He named the remodeled house Clipston.
+In the fall of 1909, Boylston Beal purchased The Ledges in Manchester, Massachusetts, from the estate of Mortimer Blake Mason of 347 Commonwealth, who had died in February of 1909.
+The Beals had the house remodeled by Arthur Little and renamed it Clipston.

-In January of 1928, the Beals acquired 110 Beacon, next door.
-In February of 1928, Elizabeth Beal applied for (and subsequently received) permission to remodel the interiors of both houses, including cutting doors through the party wall between the houses to consolidate them into one residence with the address of 108 Beacon.
+In January of 1928, the Beals acquired 110 Beacon.
+In December of 1927, prior to taking tile to the property, Elizabeth Beal applied for (and subsequently received) permission to remodel the interiors of both houses, including cutting doors through the party wall between the houses to consolidate them into one residence with the address of 108 Beacon.

 Boylston Beal died in July of 1944.
 Elizabeth Beal continued to live at 108 Beacon until shortly before her death in May of 1959.